Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ### What You’ll Learn
 - How to install Snowflake CLI
 - How to configure Snowflake CLI
-- How to switch between different connections
+- How to switch between different Snowflake connections
 - How to download and upload files using Snowflake CLI
 - How to execute SQL using Snowflake CLI
+- How to manage Snowflake objects
+- How to build and deploy Snowpark and Streamlit applications
+- How to create and deploy Snowpark Container Services projects

 <!-- ------------------------ -->
 ## Install Snowflake CLI